dagster-io/dagster/docs/docs-beta/docs/guides/sensors.md

 <CodeExample filePath="guides/automation/simple-sensor-example.py" language="python" />

 :::tip
-By default, sensors aren't enabled when first deployed to a Dagster instance.
-In the Dagster UI, click **Automation > Sensors**  to find and enable a sensor.
+Unless a sensor has a `default_status` of `DefaultSensorStatus.RUNNING`, it won't be enabled when first deployed to a Dagster instance.
+To find and enable the sensor, click **Automation > Sensors** in the Dagster UI.
 :::

 By default, sensors aren't enabled when first deployed to a Dagster instance.